gAntonacci8/tb3_multi_nav/README.md

 Config/ file namespaced to "robotX" where needed.

-STATUS: EARLY PROTOTYPE.

-[LIST NOT RELIABLE.
-LEFT AS COMPARISON TO ]
+STATUS: PROTOTYPE, BASIC BRINGUP ONLINE, NAV2 ONLINE.

 - Navigation2 Stack  ONLINE and responsive.
 - Bt_navigator XML fileS customized with namespaces for both robots.
 - Robot1 can be controlled by teleop keyboard, remapping /cmd_vel to /robot1/cmd_vel.
 Both robots controllable by Rviz or by publishing goal_pose to specific namespaced topic.
 - Map saving and loading tested: saving .yaml and .pgm correctly, loads and publish to /map correctly.
 - Rviz accepts map and map frame.
 Correct behavior when reloading custom map from map_server.
 Initial pose by Rviz accepted correctly and set for both robots.
 - Rviz recognizes Nav2 servers if it's launched with <namespace: "robot1"> and <namespace: "robot2">.
-- Autonomous navigation: Nav2goal navigates robot to goal pose.
+- Autonomous navigation: Nav2goal navigates robots to goal pose.
 Some issues in rotation, light fix applied, still working on it.
 - Navigation and Localization in Rviz2 Navigation Plugin still "Unknown".
 No fix found atm.

 University project utilizing 2 turtlebot3 waffle robots for a simulated tag game. \